 Inpatient care in a hospital, skilled nursing facility or hospice

-- Confinement in semi-private accommodations (or private room when medically necessary; inpatient accommodations will follow Aetna standard guidelines.) while confined to an acute care facility.
+- A stay in semi-private accommodations (or private room when medically necessary; inpatient accommodations will follow Aetna standard guidelines.) while admitted to an acute care facility.

-- Confinement in semi-private accommodations in an extended care/skilled nursing facility.
+- A stay in semi-private accommodations in an extended care/skilled nursing facility.

-- Confinement in semi-private accommodations in a hospice care facility for a plan participant who is diagnosed as terminally ill.
+- A stay in semi-private accommodations in a hospice care facility for a plan participant who is diagnosed as terminally ill.

 - Intensive or special care facilities.

-- Visits by your PCP while you are confined.
+- Visits by your PCP while you are admitted.